unChaz/sci-fi-5e/srd/classes/priest.md

 Beginning at 6th level, the healing tek skills you cast on others heal you as well.
 When you cast a tek skill of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the tek skill’s level.

-###### Divine Strike
+###### Alien Strike

-At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
+At 8th level, you gain the ability to infuse your weapon strikes with Alien energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 radiant damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.

 ###### Supreme Healing